ThoSugoi/power-rangers-analysis/report_q2.md

 When looking at the **most mentioned character per season**, however, the data shows a different focus.
 Generic mentions like **“Rangers”** dominate many seasons, especially those with strong ensemble casts.
 But unique names such as **Andros** (*In Space*), **Wes** (*Time Force*), and **Evox** (*Beast Morphers*) indicate seasons where individual characters were more central to the narrative.
 The **IMDb rating-based character chart** reveals yet another angle.
 Characters like **Andros**, **Wes**, and **Terra Venture** are associated with the **highest-rated seasons**, despite not being the most frequently mentioned.
 This implies that critical acclaim is more closely tied to compelling storytelling and character arcs than to mere frequency of appearance.

-In summary, while **Tommy’s** recurring presence across multiple seasons solidifies his iconic status—earning him the reputation as the *"carrier"* of the franchise—other characters make a lasting impact through **strong, single-season arcs** that resonate with audiences and critics alike.
+In summary, while **Tommy’s** recurring presence across multiple seasons solidifies his iconic status—earning him the reputation as the *"carrier"* of the franchise - other characters make a lasting impact through **strong, single-season arcs** that resonate with audiences and critics alike.
 These insights highlight that while **visibility and nostalgia fuel popularity**, it is **compelling storytelling and character depth** that often lead to **critical acclaim**.